UC-Design/11058-s1-2019/module-3/index.md

 *
 If you create your own great workflow then let us all know in the discussion forum!

+### Better hosting
+SiteGround has come through with the goods, if you sign up using your UC student email address, you can get proper free hosting (with less weird-ness): [SiteGround](https://www.siteground.com/students/).
+Highly recommend.

 ### Assessment information

 Got to the [Project 2](../assessment/index.md) page to see the project briefs and access the source content.